Robert Thomas Game Preview: Blues vs. Golden Knights

 Thomas Stats vs. the Golden Knights

-- The Golden Knights have conceded 58 goals in total (just 2.3 per game), which ranks second in the league for fewest goals allowed.
+- On the defensive side, the Golden Knights have been one of the stingiest squads in the NHL, conceding 60 goals in total (only 2.3 per game) which ranks third.

 |2023-2024 Season